TedHusted/awake/awake.md/awake.md

 ***

-Phoebe: OK, we are in the Command Center now, Oceanus.
+Phoebe:  Alright, we are in the Command Center.
+What is so urgent, Oceanus?

 The Command Center is spartan, even by Elysium standards.
 A hologram display covers one wall at the far end.
 It sports five projectors and an ansible device.
-Another smaller three-dimensional hologram display hangs over the center of the table.
+A smaller three-dimensional hologram display hangs over the center of the table.
 Clocks showing the time on major colonies align the left and right sides of the room.
-The walls are a plain, institutional violet, like most of the outpost.
-There are no decorations.
+The walls are an institutional violet, like the rest of the outpost.
+Plain, undecorated, and functional.

+Tapping her foot, Phoebe wishes it was not her week to lead the counsel.

-Phoebe: What is so important that we can only meet here?
-And why it cannot wait for the next scheduled council meeting?
+Phoebe: Why can’t wait for the next council meeting?
+And why can we only meet here?

 Oceanus: I know it seems melodramatic, but security is crucial right now.

-Phoebe taps her foot wishing it was not her week to lead the counsel.

 Phoebe: I am listening.

-Idisi: Oceanus is acting on information that we provided to him as the Watch Team Leader.
+Idisi: Oceanus is acting on information that we provided to him.
 We monitor the briefings for the leaders of the 58 nations where we have a treaty.

 The hologram projectors display a collage of flags.
-Including flags for America, China, England, France, Russia, and others.
+America, China, England, France, Russia, and others.

-Idisi: Recent briefings for a dozen nations mention that Cháoxiǎn is automating more jobs to reduce costs.
-Intercepted reports show the black market trafficking in more and more illicit technology.
-We combined the reports with other intelligence.
-Our finding is that there is an 85% chance that Omnibots are creating the automated workers.
+Idisi: Recent briefings for a dozen nations mention Cháoxiǎn accelerating job automation to cut costs.
+At the same time, we have intercepted reports of black-market tech trafficking increasing.
+We cross-referenced these findings and ran probability models.
+There’s an 85% chance the Omnibots are behind the automation.

+The hologram shows a busy chart summarizing intelligence findings.

 Phoebe: If they are, would the government know?

 Oceanus: There is no way to tell.
-The government does not have a treaty with us.
-They may not even know that an Omnibot threat exists.
-Either way, the worker automation could be the Omnibots gaining a foothold on Terra.
+They do not have a treaty with us.
+They may not even know that Omnibot exist.
+Either way, the automation could be the Omnibots taking a foothold on Terra.

-Phoebe: Do we have proof that Cháoxiǎn is using Omnibot technology?
+Phoebe: Do we have proof that Cháoxiǎn is using Omnibot tech?

 Oceanus: We do not.
 We have not acquired a sample unit yet.
-Which brings us to the purpose of this meeting.

-Phoebe:  Can we buy one of the devices on the black market?
+Phoebe:  OK, can we buy one on the black market?

-Oceanus:  No. The black market is trading in a lot of worker bot parts.
+Oceanus:  We tried.
+Worker bot parts are everywhere.
 Enough to assemble complete units.
-But trying to buy a worker bot seems to be a punchline for some Cháoxiǎn joke.
+But asking to buy a worker bot seems to be a punchline for some Cháoxiǎn joke.
 No one responds to our offer.

+Crossing her arms across her ceremonial robe, Phoebe’s long fingers wrap around her elbows.

 Phoebe: Meaning that you want to take a Ranger team into Cháoxiǎn.
-To proceed, you need my authorization as counsel leader?
+And you need my authorization as counsel leader?

 Idisi: Yes.
-We have a handheld scanner that can be used to detect Omnibot technology.
-But it needs to be within a meter of the device.
+We have a handheld scanner that can be used to detect Omnibot tech.
+But only at close range — within a meter of the device.

+Oceanus holds up a small scanner while Idisi is speaking.

-Phoebe: Do we already have samples of Omnibot technology for testing?
+Phoebe: Have we tested the scanner against Omnibot tech?

+Oceanus sets down the scanner and crosses his arms, mirroring Phoebe’s posture.

-Oceanus: Not exactly.
-The League collected samples from the Altair battle.
+Oceanus: Sort of.
+The League collected debris from the Altair battle.
 The schematics were sent by ansible.
-We have the real thing coming by star ship from Altair.
-The ship will be here in a few months.
+A shipment of actual Omnibot tech is en route by starship, but it won’t arrive for months.
 Given the extreme threat posed by the Omnibots, we cannot afford to wait.

+Phoebe exhales sharply, rubbing her temple.
+She doesn’t like rushing into unknowns, but the risk of waiting is worse.

 Phoebe: Fine.
-If we are doing this, I need details.
+If we’re doing this, I need details.
 What is the plan?

 ***